eldun/eldun.github.io/_posts/2023-03-01-model-samples-randomizer.md

 If you didn't watch the video, I'll cover the basics for you:

-- 6 audio tracks (all of which may be used as MIDI tracks instead)
+- 6 audio tracks (all of which may be used as MIDI tracks)
 - 6 × velocity-sensitive pads
 - 96 projects
 - 96 patterns per project